alwint3r/esp32-ultrasonic-i2c-slave/README.md

 ## Known Issues

 This project is tested by connecting a NUCLEO F446RE board as the master device.
+You can find the firmware that is used to test this firmware on [alwint3r/stm32f446re-i2c-master-test](https://github.com/alwint3r/stm32f446re-i2c-master-test).
 Below are the list of issues found during testing:

 * The slave device always sends the previous measurement or (n-1)th measurement and not the latest measurement as the response to reading `DISTANCE` register.

+## Acknowledgement

+The code that reads the distance measurement from the HY-SRF05 ultrasonic sensor is basically a modified version of the `ultrasonic` component from [esp-idf-lib](https://github.com/UncleRus/esp-idf-lib) written by [Ruslan V. Uss](github.com/UncleRus).